In this document

 If you are providing an interface that does require access controls, use

 to verify whether the

 caller has a required permission.
 This is especially important

-before accessing a service on behalf of the caller, as the identify of your
+before accessing a service on behalf of the caller, as the identity of your

 application is passed to other interfaces.
-If invoking an interface provided
+If you are invoking an interface provided

 invocation may fail if you do not have permission to access the given service.

 If calling an interface provided locally by your own application, it may be

 useful to use the

 method, which masks the caller permissions against the app's permissions, to